 Many women facing an unexpected pregnancy overlook the third option, adoption.
-This is because movies and television have misrepresented now adoption really works.
+Movies and television often misrepresent how adoption really works.
 It can be difficult to picture bringing a baby into the world and then placing that baby with another family.

 You might have concerns like:

-- “What if that family didn’t take good care of my baby?”
+- “What if that family doesn’t take good care of my baby?”